truefrontier/grayscale.design/content/collections/pages/home.md

 ### __PROBLEM:__ Getting great contrast _using color_ is tough.

-Without understanding color value well (or having a [luminance-based color palette generator](/app) handy... _subtle foreshadow..._), picking colors is kinda like Bingo night without the glorious geriatric comradery.
+Without understanding color value well (or—shameless plug: having a [luminance-based color palette generator](/app) handy), picking colors is kinda like Bingo night without the glorious geriatric comradery.
 (Shout out to my Granny!
 Love you!)

 ### __SOLUTION:__ Don't use color.*